 Although this is affected by skewness, this is less of a problem here than in multi-class classifiers where the probabilities must sum to one.
 In those cases, rarer classes will practically never be detected.

-Must analyse hard rules the same way you would a model
+You must analyse hard rules and rule-based classification the same way you would a model.

 The first impulse when analyzing hard rules is to give overall metrics like coverage and how much they get right.

 But for multi-class problems, these will be used to output a single class so they must be analyzed and evaluated in terms of precision, recall, accuracy, false-negatives, false-positives, etc.

 When dealing with hard rules, you should favour precision over recall.

 It's easier to explain to clients that, in some cases, we are able to provide perfect (100% confidence) with rules and other times we need to model and therefore approximate results will be output.